United States: No more dizzying breakdancing

 In brief

 On June 28, 2024, in a 6-3 decision in a pair of related cases − Loper Bright Enterprises v.
 Raimondo, No. 22-451 (June 28, 2024) and Relentless, Inc. v.
 Department of Commerce, No. 22–1219 (June 28, 2024) − the Supreme Court overturned Chevron U.S.A., Inc. v.
 NRDC, Inc., 467 U.S. 837 (1984).
 Under the Chevron framework, a court interpreting an agency’s action had to defer to an agency’s reasonable interpretation of an ambiguous statute.
 After Loper Bright, courts no longer defer to agency regulations, and instead determine the best interpretation of the statute by exhausting the traditional tools of statutory construction.
-Taxpayers should closely examine the case, which removes the government’s thumb from the scales of justice and levels the playing field for taxpayers adversely affected by tax regulations and IRS guidance that are contrary to statutes.
+Taxpayers should closely examine the case, which removes the government’s thumb from the scales of justice and levels the playing field for taxpayers adversely affected by tax regulations and IRS guidance that are contrary to statute.

 Key takeaway